0

 Genre: Platformer

-Does it still hold up?: Although the graphics appear dated, the level design, music, and gameplay still stand up today.
+Does it still hold up? : While the graphics look dated the level design, music, and gameplay still shine through today.

-[Tim’s Defense of Donkey Kong Country As More Than Just Pretty Pictures → ]
+[Tim’s Argument to Defend Donkey Kong Country As More Than Just Eyecandy →

 9. Street Fighter II Turbo (1993)